ComputeCanada/magic_castle/docs/README.md

 The default quotas set by Amazon are sufficient to build the Magic Castle AWS examples.
-To increase the limits, or request access to special ressources like GPUs or high performance network interface, refer to [Amazon EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).
+To increase the limits, or request access to special resources like GPUs or high performance network interface, refer to [Amazon EC2 service quotas](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html).

 #### 1.4.2 Google Cloud

 The default quotas set by Google Cloud are sufficient to build the Magic Castle GCP examples.
-To increase the limits, or request access to special ressources like GPUs, refer to
+To increase the limits, or request access to special resources like GPUs, refer to
 [Google Compute Engine Resource quotas](https://cloud.google.com/compute/quotas).

 #### 1.4.3 Microsoft Azure

 The default quotas set by Microsoft Azure are sufficient to build the Magic Castle Azure examples.
-To increase the limits, or request access to special ressources like GPUs or high performance network interface, refer to [Azure subscription and service limits, quotas, and constraints](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).
+To increase the limits, or request access to special resources like GPUs or high performance network interface, refer to [Azure subscription and service limits, quotas, and constraints](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits).

 #### 1.4.4 OpenStack